Skip to content

 In that situation, the net effect is that:

-you make net profit from charging your EV.
+you can make a net financial gain from charging your EV.

 This feels wrong intuitively, but it is simply a consequence of the shortcut being deliberately conservative and administratively simple.